atc0005/send2teams/README.md

   message
 - optional support for specifying target `url`, `description` comma-separated pairs for use as labelled "buttons" within a Microsoft Teams message.
+- optional support for omitting the "branding" trailer from generated messages

 ## Changelog